can you use word on raspberry pi

 Download now

-The main issue is the architecture.
-If there was even a complicated solution to install Microsoft Word on Raspberry Pi, I would explain it to you.
-However, Microsoft Word (and Office in general), is meant to run on specific architectures like x86 and x64.
+Microsoft Word (and Office in general) is designed to run on specific architectures, such as x86 and x64.
 Raspberry Pi devices have ARM processors, so it will not work.

-When developers create big applications like Microsoft Office, they compile a bunch of code to create a file that can be executed on most systems.
-Sadly, this doesn’t include the Raspberry Pi users in general.
-The code is often compiled for Windows on Intel and AMD processors only, and sometimes for Mac users too.
+When developers create large applications like Microsoft Office, they compile a bunch of code to create a file that can be run on most systems.

 With Apple creating new products based on ARM, we may expect better compatibility in the future with Raspberry Pi, but it won’t be magical.
 It will always be complicated to run applications that the developers have not created for Raspberry Pi.